samolivarez/osticket-prerequisites/README.md

 <p>
 <img src="https://i.imgur.com/ZOhWuQF.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
-<p> The very first step in the installation of osTicket is to install/enable Internet Informatin Services(IIS) on computer which
+<p> After the user remotely logs into their Virtual Machine that was created using  Microsoft Azure, the next step in the installation of osTicket is to install/enable Internet Information Services(IIS) on the computer(VM) which is done by first going to the device's start menu>control panel>programs & featrures>turn windows featurs on/off>click box for
-is done by first going to the device's control panel>programs & featrures>turn windows featurs on/off>click box for "Internet Information Services" as next image shows.
+"Internet Information Services" as next image shows.

 </p>